Kitsilano Pool: History

 In 1978, the pool was replaced with the current design due to health concerns because of a lack of water circulation.
-The construction started in November 1977 and was scheduled to be completed by July 15, 1978, but due to delays was not completed until September 1978.
+The construction started in November 1977 and was scheduled to be completed by 15 July 1978, but due to delays was not completed until September 1978.
 This was too late for the summer swim season, so the new Kitsilano Pool opening was delayed until 1979.
 Designed by architect Ronald B. Howard and built at a cost of $2.2 million by Key Construction Ventures, the new pool featured heated water and a pump that pumped saltwater into the pool from English Bay.
 A seawall walkway around Kits pool was constructed at the same time.

-In 2018, Kitsilano Pool underwent a major upgrade to reduce the amount of potable water used by the pool by 80%.
-The upgrade cost $3.3 million, $500,000 of which was paid by the Government of Canada, and the remainder by the City of Vancouver.
+In 2018 Kitsilano Pool underwent a major upgrade to reduce the amount of potable water used by the pool by 80%.
+The upgrade cost $3.3 million, $500,000 of which was paid by the government of Canada, and the remainder by the City of Vancouver.
 The pool basin membrane and caulking were replaced, and repairs were done on the gutter and pool deck structure.

+In 2023, a Vancouver Park Board feasibility study found that the pool was leaking approximately 30,000 litres of water an hour.
+In May 2024, the pool opening was delayed due to "unforeseen repairs".

 Today

-Today, Kitsilano pool is a very popular swimming spot in Vancouver, operated by the Vancouver Board of Parks and Recreation.
+Today, Kitsilano pool is a popular swimming spot in Vancouver, operated by the Vancouver Board of Parks and Recreation.
 The pool normally opens on the Victoria Day long weekend and remains open until mid to late September.
-It is divided into three sections: a shallow section for children and family swimming, roped-off lanes for lap swimming and exercising, and a deep end for casual swimming, making it a great spot for a variety of people to do their summer swimming.
+It is divided into three sections: a shallow section for children and family swimming, roped-off lanes for lap swimming and exercising, and a deep end for casual swimming.
+The pool was closed for majority of summer 2024 due to needed repairs, but reopened on 7 August 2024.
+The City of Vancouver has stated the Kitsilano pool is at the end of its service life, and beginning in June 2025 they are seeking public input on the future of the pool.